Paul-Wortmann/Grume/Readme.md

 Compiling under Ubuntu:
 -----------------------
+Make sure you have all the relevant dependencies installed.
+The dependencies required are the SDL2 development libraries as well as OpenGL and Glew.
+To install development libraries you could use the commands below:

+sudo apt-get install libsdl2-dev sudo apt-get install libsdl2-image-dev sudo apt-get install libsdl2-mixer-dev sudo apt-get install libsdl2-ttf-dev sudo apt-get install libsdl2-net-dev sudo apt-get install libglew-dev

+Or in one single line:
+sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-net-dev libglew-dev

+Next you need to generate a make file, you can use the following command, make sure you are in the Frost and Flame directory: cmake CMakeLists.txt

+And finaly you can use make to build the Frost and Flame binary: make

-Make sure you have all the relevant dependencies installed: sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-net-dev libphysfs-dev
+So in summery the commands are as follows: sudo apt-get install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libsdl2-net-dev libglew-dev cmake CMakeLists.txt

-Generate make file:
-cmake CMakeLists.txt

-Make:
 make

 Contributions: